Legal Methods and Restrictions

 Season

 Continuous open season except on National Forest lands and Department lands.
 Coyote hunting on National Forest lands and Department lands is permitted from September 1 through March 10 and during the spring turkey season.
-Coyotes may also be hunted on Department lands during the spring squirrel season unless otherwise posted (see list of open areas).
+Coyotes may also be hunted on Department lands during the spring squirrel season unless otherwise posted (see page 48 for list of open areas).

 Coyote Bounty Law